-The Longford Town Centre First (TCF) Strategy is an ambitious plan that sets out a pathway for the revival and revitalisation of the county town of Longford.
-This strategy sets out the following 16 year vision for the town, outlining ambitions to be realised by Longford by 2040.
+The Longford Town Centre First (TCF) Plan is an ambitious strategy that sets out a pathway for the revival and revitalisation of the county town of Longford.
+This strategy sets out the following 17 year vision for the town, outlining ambitions to be realised by Longford by 2040.